 The Association authorizes the BC Office of Student Life to uphold the responsibility of ensuring the publicity guidelines.

-Anything not explicitly dealt with this agreement shall be left to the discretion of the Dean of Students, or designee.
+Anything not explicitly dealt with in this agreement shall be left to the discretion of the Dean of Students, or designee.

 Any publicity from a source outside of Bakersfield College must obtain a stamp of approval from the Office of Student Life in order to be posted.

-Failure to abide by the Publicity Guidelines may result in the suspension of publicity privileges or other sanctions placed by the Dean of Students.
+Failure to abide by these Guidelines may result in the suspension of publicity privileges or other sanctions imposed by the Dean of Students.

 Publicity Guidelines